n-maduranga/Selenium_Hybrid_Java/README.md

 ## Configuration
 The framework uses a properties file (config.properties) to manage configuration parameters such as URLs, browser options, timeouts, etc. You can modify these properties as per your requirements.
+## Acknowledgement
+This framework was developed with the assistance of various online resources, including YouTube tutorials.
+I acknowledge the valuable knowledge gained from these tutorials, which contributed to the creation of this framework.